Short-Term, Expert Trauma Treatment

 People often ask what “getting better” looks like.
 For many people, these treatments can get rid of symptoms altogether.
 Others find they have fewer symptoms or feel that their symptoms are less intense.
 Our goal is getting you to a point where symptoms don’t have to interfere with your everyday activities and relationships.
 Recovery also typically results in greater resilience for dealing with future stressors.

-Our TTP clinicians have extensive training in assessment and diagnosis of PTSD.
+Dr. Kremer has extensive training in assessment and diagnosis of PTSD.
 Your journey in the TTP begins with an in-depth intake evaluation to confirm diagnosis, help you clinician better understand how PTSD is affecting your life, and to begin crafting an individual treatment plan just for you.
 Your first appointment is 60-minutes and includes an interview and assessment measures sent out prior to the appointment.

 We also track your progress throughout treatment through periodic assessment of symptoms.
 We do this to ensure that we are on the right track to help you recover.
 This helps you see the positive changes and play a more active role in your treatment planning and direction!